 We sell to a bunch of restaurants in the Lehigh Valley, one that’s been pretty loyal is Trè Food Truck, I really like their food and they’ve been supporting us here for a couple years.
 They also have a cafe out in Muhlenberg called Cafe Frais.

-Find Wild Fox Farm’s wares at its own farm store, open Tuesdays and Thursdays from 2–7 p.m. and at the Emmaus Farmer’s Market, held rain or shine in the BB&T parking lot every Sunday from 10 a.m. to 2 p.m.
+Enjoy Wild Fox Farm’s wares via curbside pickup at the farm, Monday to Friday from 1 – 7 p.m. and at the Emmaus Farmer’s Market, Phoenixville Farmers Market and the Rittenhouse Farmers Market.
 For more peeks into the operations at the farm, follow Wild Fox Farm on Facebook and Instagram.
+Find Wild Fox Farm at 5015 Longview Lane, Barto; (267) 424-1439.